Astor63/DirectImput-Generic-Controller-Fix/ReadMe.md

 ## Generic Controller Not Detected Fix

-Fix the __DirectImput Controller issue__ wich appears with any controllers others than Xbox or PS4 (like Logitech Controller, generic controller, etc...) when you play without the *Steam Controller API* by Valve (the main reason is because you are Offline).
+Fix the __DirectImput Controller issue__ wich appears when you unable to play with the *Steam Controller API* by Valve (the main reason is because you are Offline).

+### What to this fix?

+Since *XInput* is the new standard game controller input on Windows, *DirectInput* can no longer be used with Universal Windows Platform software.

+This fix convert *DirectInput* into *XInput*. *DirectInput* data is read and sent to a virtual *XInput* (Xbox 360 Controller) device.

+### Supported Game Controllers:

+- Any branded controllers others than *Microsoft Xbox 360/One controller*, (like *Sony PS4 Dualshock controller*, *Logitech Controller* or from any another brand which use *DirectInput*)
+- Older branded gamepad (like Sony PS2 controller which use *DirectInput*, etc...)
+- ... or generally any USB Generic (unbranded) controller which use *DirectInput*.

 ### Installation: